cifanip/quantitative-finance/cases/05_persistent_homology/index.md

 <p align="center"><b>Figure 5:</b> $x(t)$ for the L96 system projected onto the first three principal components.</p>

-The process $r_t$ can be interpreted as one component of the market, for example the return of a stock index.
+Although the trajectory appears irregular and chaotic, the system remains confined to a bounded region of the phase space, indicating the presence of an underlying attractor.
+In practise, however, one does not have access to the full dynamical system, but rather only to a few observables.
+In this spirit, here we suppose that $x_1(t)=y(t)$ is the only observable.
+In finance, for example, such process can be interpreted as one component of the market, for example the return of a stock index.
-We suppose that $r_t$ is the only observable market variable, while the market itself is governed by a higher-dimensional system.
-This situation is common in finance and many other scientific fields.
 To recover aspects of the underlying dynamics, one constructs sliding-window embeddings

 $$
-Y_t = \\{ r_t, r_{t+1},...,r_{t+m+1}, \\}
+Y_t = \\{ y_t, y_{t-1},...,y_{t-m-1}, \\}
 $$

 to obtain a point-cloud in $\mathbb{R}^m$.
 This approach is formally motivated by **Takens’ theorem**, which shows that for deterministic dynamical systems, under suitable conditions, the full dynamics can be reconstructed from a single observable when the embedding dimension $m$ is sufficiently large.
 For stochastic processes, this reconstruction should be interpreted only as an approximation.
 In practice, the choice of $m$ is often determined empirically through parameter tuning.
 Here we find $m=8$ to be adeguate.